American Government for Christian Homeschoolers

 The table of contents also serves as the course schedule, breaking each of the book’s 29 chapters into very manageable reading assignments and questions for four days per week.
 Clifton’s live courses meet on the fifth day for discussion, so homeschoolers might plan for parent-student or group-class discussions that day.
 This course addresses many controversial issues and really needs discussion!

 In the second lesson, he clearly states the two purposes of government: “1.
 To punish violence, harm, and theft” and “2.
 To provide justice.”
-He states that everything else the government does is overstepping its bounds, using examples like educating children, telling employers how much they have to pay employees, and building roads.
-I realize that some of my readers might disagree with some of these points since they are taken for granted as legitimate government responsibilities by most people.
-But, Clifton takes a very strict interpretation of how a limited government should function.
+He states that everything else the government does is overstepping its bounds, using examples like educating children and telling employers how much they must pay employees.
+I realize that some of my readers might disagree with some of his points since they are taken for granted as legitimate government responsibilities by most people.
+However, Clifton takes a strict interpretation of how a limited government should function.
 On page 9, he explains that Christians have often been a part of the problem in allowing the government to overstep its boundaries.
-He points, for example, to the New England Puritans who gave magistrates the power to punish “idolatry, blasphemy, heresy…[and] profanation of the Lords’s Day” as stated in their 1648 Platform of Church Discipline.
-Challenging a prominent view of many Christians, Clifton says that church and state should be separate because their functions are so different—a topic that deserves serious debate as to where Christians would draw the line if they believe the two should not be separate.
+He points, for example, to the New England Puritans who gave magistrates the power to punish “idolatry, blasphemy, heresy…[and] profanation of the Lord’s Day” as stated in their 1648 Platform of Church Discipline.
+Challenging a prominent view of many Christians, Clifton says that church and state should be separate because their functions are so different—a topic that deserves serious debate over where Christians would draw the line if they believe the two should not be separate.

 Clifton quotes from primary sources (sometimes at length) and the Bible, as well as from writers, such as Aristotle, John Locke, Montesquieu, and Frederic Bastiat, who influenced our Founding Fathers.
 The Articles of Confederation and the Constitution are included at the end of the book.